JUANDGG/starbusk_landing_page/README.md

 2. Open the `index.html` file in your web browser to view the landing page.
 3. Explore the different sections and features of the page.

-## Contributions

-Contributions are welcome!
-If you find any bugs or have any improvement ideas, feel free to create a pull request.